-I hate automated attendant.
+I hate automated attendants.
 Everyone does (including your customers).

 Voice Mail is the technology that allows for a message to be left in an individual’s personal recording mailbox, if they are unable to answer their phone.

 So, if everyone hates Automated Attendant, how can you use it to BUILD your business?
 How can you use Automated Attendant to BUILD relationships with customers?